class Object

 # File lib/bundler/vendor/thor/lib/thor/rake_compat.rb, line 61 def namespace(name) if klass = Bundler::Thor::RakeCompat.rake_classes.last # rubocop:disable AssignmentInCondition const_name = Bundler::Thor::Util.camel_case(name.to_s).to_sym klass.const_set(const_name, Class.new(Bundler::Thor)) new_klass = klass.const_get(const_name) Bundler::Thor::RakeCompat.rake_classes << new_klass end super Bundler::Thor::RakeCompat.rake_classes.pop end

-Only the object nil responds true
+Only the object nil responds true to nil?.

 Object.new.nil? #=> false nil.nil? #=> true

-Returns an integer identifier for obj
+Returns an integer identifier for obj.

-for a given object, and no two active objects will share an id.
+The same number will be returned on all calls to object_id for a given object, and no two active objects will share an id.

 Note: that some objects of builtin classes are reused for optimization.
 This is the case for immediate values and frozen string literals.

-implements +__id__+, Kernel
+BasicObject implements +__id__+, Kernel implements object_id.

-Immediate values are not passed by reference but are passed by value: nil
+Immediate values are not passed by reference but are passed by value: nil, true, false, Fixnums, Symbols, and some Floats.

 Object.new.object_id == Object.new.object_id # => false (21 * 2).object_id == (21 * 2).object_id # => true "hello".object_id == "hello".object_id # => false "hi".freeze.object_id == "hi".freeze.object_id # => true